 Earlier this month, GameCo debuted a second skill-based game, Pharaoh’s Secret Chamber, at all four Atlantic City casinos.

 The company plans to add a third offering, a basketball game called Nothing But Net, in the near future.

 GameCo’s Las Vegas plans

-In a December interview, GameCo founder and CEO Blaine Graboyes told Online Poker Report the company’s goal was to introduce skill-based games in Las Vegas casinos in the first half of 2017.
+In a December interview, GameCo founder and CEO Blaine Graboyes said that the company’s goal was to introduce skill-based games in Las Vegas casinos in the first half of 2017.

 That timeline is still in play, as Graboyes recently told Gaming Today his company is again “targeting being there in the first half of 2017.”

 “Chairman [A.G.]
 Burnett [of the Nevada Gaming Control Board] and his team in Nevada have been incredibly supportive of what we’re doing.
 I’ve been meeting with them for the last two-plus years.